 Our attorneys’ experience in successfully guiding clients through complex approval processes in land use matters is unsurpassed.
 Our projects range from small conversions or rehabilitation of existing—and sometimes historic—buildings to new large-scale mixed-use developments involving hundreds of thousands of square feet of office uses, thousands of residential units, hotels, light industrial uses, and major single and multiple user retail facilities, as well as single users within a large mixed-use project.

-We know firsthand the importance of staying up-to-date on proposed legal and policy changes that impact development and operation of real estate.
+We fully understand not just current, but proposed legal and policy changes that impact development and operation of real estate.
 This ability to "see around corners" is especially critical in the complex and dynamic land use regulatory environment.
-In practicing before almost every type of Northern California land use agency, including city councils, the Bay Conservation and Development Commission, and the State Lands Commission, we have represented clients in securing development approvals for projects throughout the state, including:
+In practicing before almost every type of Northern California land use agency, including city councils, the Bay Conservation and Development Commission, and the State Lands Commission, we have represented clients in securing development approvals for projects throughout the state.

 Our clients receive value not just from the land and the structures they own, but, just as importantly, from the leases they hold.
 We work to protect and enhance the value of a landlord's assets no matter the market—boom, bust, or somewhere in between.
 We have the experience to know which lease provisions impact the value of the real estate when it is time to sell or refinance.